aathanor/ResearchSite/content/PatterConstellations-Formalism.md

 # Abstract

 What happens when we recognize something?
 Standard accounts treat "pattern" and "recognition" as distinct stages: first a pattern is detected, then it is recognized and triggers a response.
 I argue that this sequential model is misleading.
-The separation exaggerates a serial logic that does not match how recognition actually occurs.
+The separation exaggerates a serial logic that does not match how recognition actually occurs.[^23]

 I propose Pattern-Recognition Unity (PRU).
 On PRU, recognition is the simultaneous activation of an integrated Pattern-Constellation—a single event in which perceptual patterns, motor readiness, affective responses, and linguistic associations co-occur.
 Recognizing your cat is not a visual trace followed by later reaction; it is one unified activation that includes seeing, feeling, and readiness to act.